 - (a) Disclosure of payment or nonpayment of fees.
 Anyone filing a motion to reopen a bankruptcy case must disclose the payment or nonpayment of any fee owed in the original case, including any filing fee or administrative fee prescribed by 28 U.S.C. § 1930(a) and by the Judicial Conference of the United States. - (b) Payment of fees.
 Unless the court orders otherwise, anyone filing a motion to reopen a bankruptcy case must pay any filing or administrative fees due to the clerk and any other fees remaining unpaid in the original case as required by 28 U.S.C. § 1930(a) and by the Judicial Conference of the United States.
 Payment of the fees is due immediately on filing the motion.
-The Bankruptcy Fee Schedule is posted on the court's website.
+The bankruptcy fee schedule is posted on the court's website. - (c) Closing of reopened case.
+Unless the court orders otherwise, if no motion or adversary proceeding is pending 60 days after the case is reopened and if no trustee has been ordered appointed, the case may be closed without further notice.